AkhilaReddy1513/Immutable-passport-Integration/README.md

 First, create a new directory for your application and navigate to it.
 Then, run the following command to initialize a new npm project:

 npm init -y

 Next, install the Passport SDK:

 npm install @imtbl/sdk

-Registering the application on Immutable Developer Hub To register your application on Immutable Developer Hub, go to the Immutable Developer Hub: https://hub.immutable.com/ and create an account.
+Registering the application on Immutable Developer Hub:

+To register your application on Immutable Developer Hub, go to the Immutable Developer Hub: https://hub.immutable.com/ and create an account.
 Once you have created an account, click on the Applications tab and click on the Create Application button.

 Enter a name and description for your application and click on the Create button.